mantidproject/mantid/docs/source/interfaces/DrILL.rst

 bar (*File* -> *Save...* or *Load...*) one can export or import a Rundex file.

-When saving, the global settings, all the samples and some of the visual setup are exported in the rundex file.
-Symmetrically, the load action imports all these data in the current DrILL session.
+When saving, the global settings, all the samples and some of the visual setup are exported in the rundex file (i.e. the collapsed columns, the hidden columns...).
+Symmetrically, the load action imports all these data in the current DrILL session and one will recover the interface in the same state as it was previously saved.

 .. categories:: Interfaces